-- a) run the LabVIEW tutorials
+a) Run the LabVIEW tutorials

-- b) go through Getting Started with LabVIEW
+b) Go through Getting Started with LabVIEW

-- c) start Exercises.pdf begining with Exercise 1-1.

-This will need you to start also from LabVIEW7.1 Then Open VI, Examples, apps, fregresp.lib, Frequency Response vi
+c) Then Open VI, Examples, apps, freqresp.lib, Frequency Response vi, etc.

 .
 After time on LabView switch to the data acquisition

 Use the National Instruments (Measurement & Automations icon), and then expand (dbl click) Devices and Interfaces.
 Expand (single click) the PCI-MIO-16E-4 icon.
 Go to Test Panel on the upper menu bar.
 Then select Analog Output and channel 1.
 Put a multimeter on pins 21 (DAC1OUT; see p.
 4-2 of PCI E Series User Manual for pin numbers) and 55 (AOGND).
 Change DC Voltage, Update Channel (lower left of Test Panel) and read the multimeter (which will indicate the voltage that is an output of the DAQ card).